By-Laws of Ames Children’s Choirs Association, Inc.

 5.3 Duties of officers.
 The duties and powers of the officers of the Corporation shall be as follows:

 5.3.1 President.
-The President shall preside at the meetings of the Corporation and of the Board of Directors and of the Executive Committee, and shall be a member ex-officio, with the right to vote, of all committees except the Nomination Committee.
+The President shall prepare the agenda for and preside at the meetings of the Corporation and of the Board of Directors and of the Executive Committee, and shall be a member ex-officio, with the right to vote, of all committees except the Nomination Committee.
 At the annual meeting of the Corporation and such other times as the President deems proper, the President shall communicate to the Corporation or to the Board of Directors such matters and suggestions as may in the President’s opinion tend to promote the prosperity and welfare and increase the usefulness of the Corporation and shall perform such other duties as are necessarily incident to the office of the President.

 5.3.2 President Elect.
-The President-Elect shall be responsible for planning general fund-raising events for the benefit of the Corporation and will work closely with the President and Artistic Director in planning and executing activities related to this field of responsibility.
+The President-Elect shall be responsible for planning general fund-raising events for the benefit of the Corporation and will work closely with the President and choral directors in planning and executing activities related to this field of responsibility.
 The President-Elect shall further fulfill any other duties as assigned by the Board of Directors.
 At the request of, or in the case of the death or absence of the President, the President-Elect shall perform the duties and possess and exercise the powers of the President.

 5.3.4 Treasurer.
 The Treasurer shall keep an account of all monies received and expended for the use of the Corporation and shall make disbursements as necessary.
 The Treasurer shall place all sums received for deposit in a financial institution approved by the Executive Committee, and shall distribute a report of such deposits at the monthly board meetings.
 The Treasurer shall keep records and report delinquent payments to the Board in a timely manner.
 The Treasurer shall make an annual report available to the Membership.
 With the approval of the Board, the Treasurer may delegate most of his/her duties to a paid Bookkeeper.
 The Bookkeeper may serve as a director of the Board but may not serve as an Officer.
 Funds may be drawn only upon the signature of the Treasurer or the Bookkeeper.